Monotonic Alpha-divergence Minimisation for Variational Inference: Exponential Family Distributions: a Closer Look

-Notice that all the update formulas established so far involve intractable integrals.
-In the next section, we focus on the particular case of Gaussian Mixture Models seen in Examples \ref{ex:GMMmax} and \ref{ex:GMM} and we investigate how our framework can be used to derive tractable algorithms for Gaussian Mixture Model optimisation.
+\end{enumerateList} Here, $\check{\tau}_{\nut}$ in~(\ref{eq:update-student-tau-def}) is the $\chi^2$ distribution with $\nut$ degrees of freedom and $\kappa^{-1}$ in~(\ref{eq:update-student-nut-param}) is well-defined (this follows from \Cref{lem:kappa-def-invertible} in \Cref{sec:elliptical-student-mixture-proof}). \end{ex} We then have the following result, whose proof is postponed to \Cref{sec:elliptical-student-mixture-proof}. \begin{coro} In the setting of \Cref{ex:student-mixture}, if $\Psif(\mu_1 k) < \infty$, then, at any time $n \geq 1$, we have $\Psif(\mu_{n+1} k) \leq \Psif(\mu_n k)$. \end{coro} \kdtxt{ We have stated results that solve our maximisation and gradient-based approaches when the variational family is based on the exponential family.
+However, all the update formulas we have obtained so far involve intractable integrals.
+In the next section, we focus on the case of Gaussian Mixture Models optimisation seen in Examples \ref{ex:GMMmax} and \ref{ex:GMM} and we investigate how our framework can be used to derive tractable algorithms in that case.

-\section{Gaussian Mixture Models (GMMs) optimisation}
+\section{Gaussian Mixture Models (GMMs) Optimisation}